idoiaruiz/mcv-m5/README.md

  - [x] Analyze the Udacity dataset and propose two approaches for dealing with the differences between the validation and test datasets.
 Test it with the YOLOv2 model.
  - [x] Integrate F-score and FPS evaluation in our framework and evaluate YOLOv2 and Tiny-YOLO models.

+### Semantic segmentation
+We implement several state-of-the-art semantic segmentation architectures, training them for the Camvid dataset.
+We train as well the FCN model for the Synthia dataset.
+This model is also boosted with hyperparameter optimization and data augmentation.
+- [x] Implement the Segnet model (Segnet with VGG and the 'Segnet Basic' version) and train it from scratch for the Camvid dataset.
+- [x] Train the FCN model for the Camvid and Synthia datasets from scratch.
+- [x] Boost the performance for the FCN model with preprocessing techniques and data augmentation.
+- [ ] Implement a semantic segmentation architecture using InceptionV3 as the classification architecture.
+- [ ] Implement a semantic segmentation architecture using DenseNet as the classification architecture.

 ## Usage :computer:
 1. Fix the paths for the datasets in [train.py](code/train.py) for working on your machine.